bickerdyke/MagicClock/readme.md

 If you ever read or saw Harry Potter, you may remember the Weasley Family's magic clock that showed the whereabouts of all family members.
 And of course you wanted something like that, too.

-Good News: I built one and can share my work with you.
+**Good News**: I built one and can share my work with you.
-Bad news: You probably need to adjust each part of my work to your requirements.
+**Bad news**: You probably need to adjust each part of my work to your requirements.
 And it's several parts that need to work together.

+The clock is meant to give my wive who had to go overseas for several months a way to connect back to me and home by getting live updates, but also make her presence felt by switching the living room light colors.

 ## Overview